-7.2.5 Retrieving Work Order Response Information
+6.2.5 Retrieving Work Order Response Information

 This is an optional function that returns a Work Order response.
-It is recommended to only allow this function to be called from the address of the Requester who submitted this Work Order.

-workOrderId is an id of the Work Order for which to retrieve a response
+workOrderId is an id of the Work Order for which to retrieve a response workOrderStatus, workOrderResponse, and errorCode are defined in section Completing a Work Order.

 '''

-workOrderId, workOrderStatus, workOrderResponse, and errorCode are defined in section Completing a Work Order.

-'''

-'''

-function workOrderGetResult(bytes32 workOrderId) public view
+function workOrderGet(bytes32 workOrderId) public view

-returns(uint32 errorCode,

-bytes32 workOrderId,

-uint32 workOrderStatus,
+returns(uint256 workOrderStatus,

+bytes32 workerId,

+string workOrderRequest,

-string workOrderResponse)
+string workOrderResponse,

+uint256 errorCode)

 )

 '''

-7.2.6 Setting Encryption Key
+6.2.6 Setting Encryption Key